ivancuric/css-selector-performance/Optimizing CSS.md

 Finally, the browser converts each node in the render tree to actual pixels on the screen in the paint stage.

-Now, what happens when we _change_ some classes on the page?
+Now, what happens when we _change_ some classes on the page, add or remove some nodes, ?

 The browser needs to invalidate _everything_ down the tree of the matched selectors.
 While today's browsers are much smarter, it used to be the case that if you changed a class on the `body` element, all the descendant elements needed to have their computed styles recalculated.

-Another example: if you had a selector `.a
+Another example: if you had a selector `.a .b > .c`, and you changed the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIzMDE2Mjk2M119
+eyJoaXN0b3J5IjpbMjQ3NDg0OTAyXX0=
 -->